Skyscanner/travel-insight-api/README.md

 ## Publishing
 1. Create a pull request to this repo
 2. Merge into master
-3. Travis will automatically deploy to Github pages from master
+3. Github Actions will automatically deploy to Github pages from master